endurodave/DelegateMQ/README.md

 | Operation System | Any.
 Custom `IThread` implementation may be required. |
 | Language | C++17 or higher |

-# Related Repositories

-## Alternative Implementations
+# Alternative Implementations

 Alternative asynchronous implementations similar in concept to DelegateMQ, simpler, and less features.

 * <a href="https://github.com/endurodave/AsyncCallback">Asynchronous Callbacks in C++</a> - A C++ asynchronous callback framework.
 * <a href="https://github.com/endurodave/C_AsyncCallback">Asynchronous Callbacks in C</a> - A C language asynchronous callback framework.

-## Other Projects Using DelegateMQ
+# Other Projects Using DelegateMQ

 Repositories utilizing the DelegateMQ library.